noahgiboney/puzzle-clock/README.md

 new activity(the puzzle alarm) at the scheduled alarm time.
 The alarm sound playing is made possible with a simple media player object and audio file stored in the resources section of the project.

 ## Minimum Deployment
-Taget Android API is 31.
+Target Android API is 31.